Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What property types can foreigners legally buy in Dubai right now?

-As of early 2026, foreigners can legally buy apartments, villas, townhouses, and serviced apartments in Dubai's designated freehold areas, which include popular neighborhoods like Dubai Marina, Downtown Dubai, Palm Jumeirah, JVC, and Dubai Hills Estate.
+As of early 2026, foreigners can legally buy apartments, villas, townhouses, and serviced apartments in Dubai's designated freehold areas, which include popular neighborhoods like Dubai Marina, Downtown Dubai, Palm Jumeirah, Jumeirah Village Circle (JVC), Dubai Hills Estate, and Arabian Ranches.

-The most important legal condition is that you can only purchase freehold property in these designated areas, which were established by Regulation No. 3 of 2006, and outside these zones you would only have access to leasehold or usufruct rights for up to 99 years.
+The single most important legal condition is that you can only purchase freehold property in these designated areas, which were established by Dubai Regulation No. 3 of 2006, and outside those zones your rights are generally limited to long-term leasehold or usufruct arrangements.

 Finally, please note that our pack about the property market in Dubai is specifically tailored to foreigners.